DIPS-Plus: The Enhanced Database of Interacting Protein Structures for Interface Prediction: Appendix

 \subsection{Hardware and Software Used}

 The Oak Ridge Leadership Facility (OLCF) at the Oak Ridge National Laboratory (ORNL) is an open science computing facility that supports HPC research.
-The OLCF houses the Andes compute cluster.
+The OLCF houses the Andes and Summit compute clusters.
 Andes is a (704)-node commodity-type Linux® cluster.
 Andes provides a conduit for large-scale scientific discovery via pre- and post-processing of simulation data.
-Each of Andes’s 704 nodes contain two 16-core 3.0 GHz AMD EPYC processors and 256GB of main memory.
+Each of Andes’s 704 nodes contains two 16-core 3.0 GHz AMD EPYC processors and 256GB of main memory.
 Andes also has nine large memory GPU nodes.
 These nodes each have 1TB of main memory and two NVIDIA K80 GPUs with two 14-core 2.30 GHz Intel Xeon processors with HT Technology.
-Andes is connected to the OLCF’s high performance GPFS® filesystem, Alpine.
+Andes is connected to the OLCF’s high-performance GPFS® filesystem, Alpine.

+Summit, launched in 2018, delivers 8 times the computational performance of Titan’s 18,688 nodes, using only 4,608 nodes.
+Like Titan, Summit has a hybrid architecture, and each node contains multiple IBM POWER9 CPUs and NVIDIA Volta GPUs all connected together with NVIDIA’s high-speed NVLink.
+Each node has over half a terabyte of coherent memory (high bandwidth memory + DDR4) addressable by all CPUs and GPUs plus 800GB of non-volatile RAM that can be used as a burst buffer or as extended memory.
+To provide a high rate of I/O throughput, the nodes are connected in a non-blocking fat-tree using a dual-rail Mellanox EDR InfiniBand interconnect.

 We compiled both DIPS-Plus and DB5-Plus with ORNL's Andes compute cluster, using a single compute node for inherently-sequential operations in our data postprocessing pipeline and 16 compute nodes for concurrent operations.
-In addition, we used version 3.8.5 of Python as well as Anaconda to manage our Python dependencies.
+In addition, we used Summit for our PIP method benchmarking, utilizing a single Nvidia Tesla V100 GPU (16 GB) for each of our experiments (i.e. training each model using version 1.3.8 of PyTorch Lightning \cite{falcon2019pytorch}).
+We also used version 3.8.5 of Python as well as Anaconda to manage our Python dependencies.
 A more in-depth description of the software environment we use for constructing DIPS-Plus can be found in our GitHub repository linked above.